katrmaria/Research_Methodology/README.md

 ```

 **How to run:**
 This notebook was run on a GPU T4 runtime and requires GPU for training.
 Everything is mounted on Google Drive, so model weights will be saved there.
+Replace the paths for raw images and masks (`ref_raw`, `ref_mask`, `rif_raw`, `rif_mask`) with the location of your data folders (REF_raw_data101_110, REF_masks101_110, RIF10_raw_data201_210, RIF10_masks201_210).
 Run the code sequentially to set up the appropriate formats for the dataset, the model, and the training/evaluation functions.
 The experimentation starts in the "Experiments" section where you can run the examples or change the configurations (e.g., `exp_name`, `batch_size`, `num_epochs`, `learning_rate`, `lora_rank`, etc.).
 For any changes, make sure to update the paths accordingly.

 **Description:**